Review your campaigns and learn how you can improve your digital media performance with our marketing campaign analysis tools

 Rather than waiting for a big reveal, it’s also advisable to include an executive summary at an early stage in the report to indicate whether the campaign successfully met the objectives it set out to achieve.
 Whether this is ultimately good news or not, it helps prime the audience for the right discussions throughout.

-3. Break down results by channel
+3. Break down your marketing campaign results by media channels

 Now you can start to go into more detail about how each element of the campaign performed.
-This will be the section most digital marketing specialists and brand managers will be interested in reviewing as it will go into specifics about all the different digital activity.
+This will be the section most digital marketing specialists and brand managers will be interested in reviewing as it will go into specifics about all the different digital activities.

 This section of the report should focus on: